-Selling, general, and administrative expenses increased to \$329.4 million in 2013 from \$210.8 million in 2012 primarily due to higher expenses in connection with commercialization of EYLEA, including the Branded Prescription Drug Fee (as described in the Liquidity and Capital Resources section below) and contributions to a not-for-profit organization that assists patients with chronic disease conditions, and higher Non-cash Compensation Expense principally for the reason described under "Expenses" above.
+Selling, general, and administrative expenses increased to \$329.4 million in 2013 from \$210.8 million in 2012 primarily due to higher expenses in connection with commercialization of EYLEA, including the Branded Prescription Drug Fee and contributions to a not-for-profit organization that assists patients with chronic disease conditions, and higher Non-cash Compensation Expense principally for the reason described under "Expenses" above.
 Selling, general, and administrative expenses included \$80.0 million and \$39.2 million of Non-cash Compensation Expense in 2013 and 2012, respectively.